widmanski/columns/README.md

 - Add a css transform matrix option to make scrolling speed proportional to column height [in progress]
 - Enable choosing different settings for each column [is it necessary?]
 - Add an option to set top offset of the fixed elements
+- Add a "lock all elements" option in case you want to do a css 3d transform on the container [e.g. when using offscreen navigation]

 ## other plugins